Search: booster

 5 Ways to Fight Viruses Over the Holidays

-In recent years, the most wonderful time of the year became … complicated.
+This story originally ran Nov.
+1, 2022, and was updated Dec.
+8, 2023.
+Recently, the most wonderful time of the year has been…complicated.
 In 2020, it was safest to stay apart from family and friends.
-In 2021, the availability of COVID-19 vaccines made gathering safer, but the highly contagious omicron variant was roaring to life.
-This year, most people have returned to a largely normal…
+In 2021 and 2022, the availability of COVID-19 vaccines made gathering safer, but highly contagious variants were roaring to life.…

 Cold and Flu, Coronavirus